jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 > _The following template provides the headings for your Design
 > Documentation.
 As you edit each section make sure you remove these
 > commentary 'blockquotes'; the lines that start with a > character
-> and appear in the generated PDF in italics._
+> and appear in the generated PDF in italics._ DELETE THESE LAST

 ## Team Information
-* Team name: TEAMNAME
+* Team name: 2208-SWEN-261-01-2-Fanta
 * Team members
-  * MEMBER1
+  * Dominic Kavanagh
-  * MEMBER2
+  * Jesse Burdick-Pless
-  * MEMBER3
+  * Jess Zhao
-  * MEMBER4
+  * Eric Landers

 ## Executive Summary

-This is a summary of the project.
+WebCheckers is a web-app that simulates checkers played with American rules.

+The end goal for the project is allowing players to sign in and challenge others players to a game of checkers.
+In addition, we plan to add a spectator mode and saved replays to further enhance the player experience.

+The application uses Spark and Freemarker for webpage rendering.

 ### Purpose
-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+The WebCheckers application allows users to play checkers anytime, anywhere!
+It provides a simple way for players to challenge each other to a classic game of checkers, right from their web browser!

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._